chuaweien/portfolio/Optiver Realized Volatility Prediction/README.md

 In order to compare price differences across different stocks, log transformation is applied on WAP in "log_return" column.
 NaN values are then replaced with "0".

 Due to the large amount of dataset, the notebooks are hosted in Google Cloud Platform Vertex AI.
+Links are in the title of the models.

 ### Models